Mississippi River Delta: Bohemia Spillway

 In 1926, the Bohemia Spillway was proposed as an engineering experiment attempting to create a mechanism to assist levees with controlling high water events.
-11 miles of levee were removed at this location, newly purchased land down the river from New Orleans.
+Eleven miles of levee were removed at this location, newly purchased land down the river from New Orleans.
 This second outlet for the Mississippi river was effective at mitigating flooding upstream during the Great Mississippi Flood of 1927.
 However, the acquisition of this land has controversial history that has its roots in today's coastal restoration efforts.
 The small Black and immigrant communities living on the land at the time were forcefully relocated under "threat of expropriation" and at gunpoint.
 It was documented in newspaper reports that residents were fully compensated for the loss of their land by the Orleans Levee Board, but this has been reviewed in legal cases and proved false.
 It was later revealed that this land was also the site of $43 million worth of oil and gas revenues as of the 1980s, giving residents reason to believe the true motive behind the Bohemia Spillway project was to acquire the oil, not for the sake of science.
-This history of deceit and marginalization and has lead to a communal distrust in science, and consequently, the Mid-Barataria Sediment Diversion project.
+This history of deceit and marginalization and has led to a communal distrust in scientists, and consequently, the Mid-Barataria Sediment Diversion project.

 RESTORE Act

-The Resources and Ecosystems Sustainability, Tourist Opportunities and Revived Economies of the Gulf Coast States Act (RESTORE Act) was passed by Congress as part of the Transportation Reauthorization Act on June 29, 2012 and was signed into law by the President Barack Obama on July 7, 2012.
+The Resources and Ecosystems Sustainability, Tourist Opportunities and Revived Economies of the Gulf Coast States Act (RESTORE Act) was passed by Congress as part of the Transportation Reauthorization Act on June 29, 2012, and was signed into law by the President Barack Obama on July 7, 2012.
 This law followed the BP Deepwater Horizon oil spill of 2010 and ensures that 80 percent of the civil Clean Water Act fines paid by BP and the other responsible parties are directed to the Gulf Coast Ecosystem Restoration Council and five Gulf Coast states to use for environmental and economic restoration.